 Students will work under supervised clinical instruction in busy community shelter practice's medical and surgical areas.
 Students perform medical, dental and surgical treatments for the benefit of animals owned by the shelter.
-Arizona CVM faculty work with the shelter medical and surgical teams to supervise students.
-Students perform physical examinations on dogs and cats and discuss their findings with Arizona CVM faculty, shelter veterinarians and staff.
+U of A CVM faculty work with the shelter medical and surgical teams to supervise students.
+Students perform physical examinations on dogs and cats and discuss their findings with U of A CVM faculty, shelter veterinarians and staff.

 Students are intimately involved in providing medical, surgical and preventive care to shelter animals.
-Students are involved in preparing and performing elective surgeries (such as ovariohysterectomy, orchiectomy, and dentistry) on dogs and cats under the supervision of Arizona CVM faculty, shelter veterinarians and staff.
+Students are involved in preparing and performing elective surgeries (such as ovariohysterectomy, orchiectomy, and dentistry) on dogs and cats under the supervision of U of A CVM faculty, shelter veterinarians and staff.
 Students participate in discussions and/or demonstrations regarding animal behavior problems and potential solutions.
 Students participate in medicine and surgery rounds.
-Students make formal rounds of presentations to other students and staff during the course and prepare a presentation relevant to the shelter experience with the course director's approval for presentation at rotation end.
+Students make formal rounds of presentations to other students and staff during the course and prepare a presentation relevant to the shelter experience with the clinical year lead veterinarians' approval for presentation at rotation end.